stevelorenz/build-vnf/ffpp/benchmark/README.md

 ### Benchmark 1: Per-Packet Latency in the Simple Chain Topology ###

+Please run `bash ./setup.sh` for initial setups for DPDK, power monitors before running the application.
+This setup is **not persistent** after rebooting, so run it again after each new rebooting.

 -  Source code: [chain.py](./chain.py) for topology and performed tests.

 -  Topology: Client --- Relay --- Server.
 Nodes are connected via OVS and redirect rules are added in OVS's flow table.